Concussion Management Online Course

 5. Create a concussion plan.

-This is a 4 week course spread over 5 weeks (there are no assignments the week of U.S. Thanksgiving).
-Course work and assignments should take approximately 5-7 hours per week.
+This is a 4-unit course spread over seven weeks.
+Coursework and assignments should take approximately 5-7 hours per week.

 Maximum course registration: 16

-To register: click on ‘Add to Cart’ and pay for course through PayPal.
+To register: click on ‘Add to Cart’ and pay for the course through PayPal.

 Course Fee: $550 USD